 Even though HMRC only pay refunds into UK bank accounts, it should transfer within 5 working days.

 Note: Tax taken from pay or a pension (without a P800 tax calculation) can take much longer.
 You should allow up to twenty five (25) working days in these situations.

 You should wait a minimum period before contacting HMRC about the timescale of a payment.
 They suggest waiting five (5) weeks after making an online claim and six (6) weeks after making a postal claim.

-How to Claim a Tax Refund Online in the United Kingdom
+How to Claim a Tax Back Online in United Kingdom